OpenUpSA/municipal-data/README.md

 Whenever new capital projects are added, the search index should be rebuilt `python manage.py rebuild_index`

+## TODO
+Currently the following columns are expected in the capital projects input files:

+- Audited Outcome 2017/18
+- Full Year Forecast 2018/19
+- Budget year 2019/20
+- Budget year 2020/21
+- Budget year 2021/22

+This will need to change once the file format is finalised
 # Standard Operating Procedure

 This covers how to keep the data up to date.
 Each quarter, as new data is released, the following needs to be done to update the data served by the API and the Citizen Scorecard.
 It's best to do this on a test database first and validate the results before updating the production database.